oceanprotocol-archive/dev-ocean/doc/sla.md

 ![SLA Condition Definition](img/SLA_ConditionDefinition.png)

-- Control Smart Contract Address: This defines the business logic concerning one or more conditions in the service agreement.
-This applies [Storage-Control Pattern](#storage-control-pattern)
+- Controller Smart Contract Address: This defines the business logic concerning one or more conditions in the service agreement.
+This applies [Controller-Storage Pattern](#controller-storage-pattern)
-- Function Fingerprint: For each condition in the control smart contract, there is a function.
+- Function Fingerprint: For each condition in the controller smart contract, there is a function.
 For more information check out the
 [appendix - function fingerprint](#function-fingerprint).
 fulfills only one condition
 - Dependency Conditions (*Optional*): enforces the execution of the dependency model for this condition